ScopeLift/umbra-protocol/README.md

 * [frontend](frontend/) — Frontend web3 app for setting up and using Umbra, deployed at [app.umbra.cash](https://app.umbra.cash)
 * [contracts](contracts/) — Solidity contracts used in the Umbra Protocol.
-* [umbra-js](umbra-js/) — A JavaScript library for building Umbra-enabled web3 apps in node.js or in the browser.
+* [umbra-js](umbra-js/) — A TypeScript library for building Umbra-enabled web3 apps in node.js or in the browser.

 The monorepo structure simplifies the development workflow.